ArshiaDadras/vault-plugin-secrets-ethsign/README.md

 [![Build Status](https://travis-ci.org/kaleido-io/vault-plugin-secrets-ethsign.svg?branch=master)](https://travis-ci.org/kaleido-io/vault-plugin-secrets-ethsign)
 [![codecov](https://codecov.io/gh/kaleido-io/vault-plugin-secrets-ethsign/branch/master/graph/badge.svg?token=3LlJ7aSeW2)](https://codecov.io/gh/kaleido-io/vault-plugin-secrets-ethsign)

 A HashiCorp Vault plugin that supports secp256k1 based signing, with an API interface that turns the vault into a software-based HSM device.
+Supports both legacy Ethereum transactions and EIP-1559 (London Hard Fork) transactions with dynamic fee pricing.

 ![Overview](/resources/overview.png)

 The plugin only exposes the following endpoints to enable the client to generate signing keys for the secp256k1 curve suitable for signing Ethereum transactions, list existing signing keys by their names and addresses, and a `/sign` endpoint for each account.
 The generated private keys are saved in the vault as a secret.
 It never gives out the private keys.

+## Features

+- **Legacy Transaction Support**: Traditional Ethereum transactions using `gasPrice`
+- **EIP-1559 Support**: Modern transactions with `maxFeePerGas` and `maxPriorityFeePerGas`
+- **Backward Compatibility**: Existing integrations continue to work unchanged
+- **Automatic Transaction Type Detection**: Based on provided fields
+- **Comprehensive Validation**: Ensures proper field combinations and values

 ## Build
 These dependencies are needed: